reiyuchan/reiyuchan/README.md

 ### Hi there! 👋
-- 🌱 I’m currently studying Computer Science and programming in general.
+- 🌱 I’m studying Computer Science and programming in general.
 - 🔭 I’m currently working on improving my experience with programming through :
   - 🔣 Contributing as much as i can to the open-source community.
   - 🔣 Building personal projects.